masa002/RealtimeTranslator/README.md

 Config
 ========
 - Softalk language settings.
-Start Softalk.exe in the softalk file to set it up.
+Start SofTalk.exe in the softalk file to set it up.
+Set the destination language.
 ![Softalk](./img/softalk.png)